lamby/20230626/Why giving talks at Postgres conferences matters.md

 Because your voice and the words you choose and even the, the pauses in your story can entrench people.
 But having that, those magical illustrations by Scarlet Riggs really added like a whole nother level.
 And I mean, there's no reason learning can't be fun, and you made it, I think, more fun.
 So I appreciated it.

 Oh, thanks.
 All right.
-And then I just wanna shout out the book that you mentioned, A Curious Moon.
+And then I just want to shout out the book that you mentioned, A Curious Moon.
 Hopefully I, I can drop a link in later and maybe Aaron can now.
 I think that Rob Connery is the author of that and he is not on my direct team here at Microsoft, but he does, he does work in the cloud dev, dev advocacy group here at Microsoft, and I'm a big fan of that book as well.

 It's pretty awesome.
 Okay, I agree.
 So we're here to talk about why giving talks at Postgres conferences matters.
 A Aldo, why don't, why don't we start with you?
 I would love to kind of hear your, your high level answer to that question.